diviz11/NFT-Minter/README.md

 - [Pinata API](https://pinata.cloud/)
 - [Alchemy](https://alchemyapi.io/)

-By using your own API keys and credentials, you not only protect our security and privacy but also ensure a secure and separate environment for your own project.
+By using your own API keys and credentials, you not only protect your security and privacy but also ensure a secure and separate environment for your own project.

 **Caution**: If you use my API keys or credentials, it may result in unintended errors or issues due to security restrictions.